lotaris/jee-oauth/request-oauth-tokens.md

 ## Spring Security Services

-In this step you have to implement some services which will be used by Spring Security in authorization of OAuth Token requests.
+In this step you have to implement some services which will be used by Spring Security for authorization of OAuth Token requests.

-One of the services will be used to build a [OAuthClientDetails][OAuthClientDetails] with information about the client doing the request, based on the `client_id` sent in the Authorization header.
+One of the services will be used to build an [OAuthClientDetails][OAuthClientDetails] with information about the client doing the request, based on the `client_id` sent in the Authorization header.

 For this you need to extend [IOAuthClientDetailsBuilder][IOAuthClientDetailsBuilder] interface to add the `Local` annotation and then to implement the new interface in a service.